Iraqi Navy: Iraqi Republic (pre-2003)

 Ba'athist-era flag of the Iraqi Navy, used until 2003.

 Following the 14 July Revolution of 1958, the Iraqi Navy began to expand.
 Operationally based in the port of Umm Qasr, the Arabic Gulf Academy for Sea Studies was established in Basra, which offered a bachelor's degree in war and engineering naval studies.
 By 1988, the Navy grew to a force of 5,000, but played a relatively small role during the 1980–1988 Iran–Iraq War.
 Much of the Navy was destroyed during Operation Pearl.

 Between 1977 and 1987, the Iraqi Navy received eight s, armed with Styx anti-ship missiles, from the Soviet Union.
 It also purchased four s and six s from Italy, although these were never delivered because of international sanctions following the Iraqi invasion of Kuwait in 1990.

-The Iraqi Navy was almost completely destroyed by the Royal Navy during the Gulf War of 1991.
-The force had 19 ships sunk and 6 vessels damaged.
-In total, more than 100 Iraqi ships were destroyed.
+The Iraqi Navy was almost completely destroyed by Coalition air and naval forces during the Gulf War of 1991.
+Iraq lost 19 warships sunk and 6 damaged.
+In total, more than 100 Iraqi warships were destroyed.
 The Navy was not rebuilt and played little part in the Iraq War (2003).
 One exception was two mine warfare vessels captured by US Navy and Coast Guard units during the assault on Al Faw; The tug Jumariya, towing a well camouflaged minelaying barge, and the tug Al Raya, which had been outfitted as a minelayer itself.
 Of the units that remained by late 2002, most were in a poor state of repair and the crews were in a poor state of readiness.
 Whatever units that remained after 1991 were used primarily for safeguarding Saddam's palaces on the Tigris river.